SpaceXpanse/Hackathons/Enter-the-SpaceXpanse-Multiverse/README.md

    - The libspex library, it's tools and examples: Hello World, nonfungibled, ships and side channels, and their [documentation](https://github.com/SpaceXpanse/Documentation/wiki).
    - The ROD core wallet and its [documentation](https://github.com/SpaceXpanse/Documentation/wiki).

-9. Submission Guidelines: Clearly define the requirements for project submissions, including the format, documentation, and any additional materials that need to be provided.
+9. Submission Guidelines: The new source code and its output must be submitted o this repository through a pull request before the end of this hackathon, defined in 2.
+Time Limit of this document.

-10. Judging Criteria: Outline the criteria by which the projects will be evaluated.
-This can include factors like innovation, functionality, usability, design, and impact.
+10. Judging Criteria: The projects will be evaluated by factors like innovation, functionality, usability, design, and impact.
+The shortlisted project will be be added to a poll for the SpaceXpanse community to decide the final winner.
+See Sponsorship for more.

-11. Prizes and Awards: Communicate the prizes and awards that will be given to the winners or top-performing teams.
+11. Prizes and Awards: The prizefor the winner is **1 000 000 ROD**.
+An additional awards can be given to other projects or top-performing teams by the SpaceXpanse and other individuals and orgranisations.
 This can include cash rewards, mentorship opportunities, or access to resources that can help further develop their projects.

 12. Presentation Guidelines: Specify the format and duration of the final project presentations.
 This ensures a level playing field and allows all participants to showcase their work effectively.

+13. Disqualification:
+    - Fail to comply with the subpoints from 5.
+Eligibility of this document.
-13. Disqualification: Clearly state the actions or behaviors that may lead to disqualification, such as plagiarism, cheating, or violation of the code of conduct.
+    - Foul actions or behaviors, such as plagiarism, cheating, or violation of the code of conduct.
+For example: messed up and problematic fork's commits' history.

 ### Disclaimer:
 It's important to note that these rules may be changed depending on the specific hackathon and its objectives.
 Organizers have the flexibility to adapt and customize the rules to suit their event's purpose and requirements.

 ## Sponsorship
-Every person or organization that wants to sponsor a given hackathon can set additional prizes, and links of their chosing can be shown in Sponsor section of this repository.
+Every individual or organization that wants to sponsor a given hackathon can set additional prizes, and links of their chosing can be shown in Sponsor section of this repository.
+Contact us for more.

 ## Contributing